André Stafleu

 André Stafleu (born 21 February 1955 in Leidschendam) is a retired Dutch footballer who was active as a defender.
 Stafleu made his professional debut at Feyenoord and also played for Excelsior, Vitesse Arnhem, Willem II and HFC Haarlem.
 After his career he took control as a manager over FC Volendam and Sportclub Feyenoord (the amateur branch of Feyenoord), while he was a youth coach at Feyenoord for many years.
-He was assistant coach in Chinese Foolball Club Tianjin Teda in 2007.
+He was assistant coach in Chinese Football Club Tianjin Teda in 2007.